cyberbotics/webots-doc/guide/foreword.md

 expected to have a minimal knowledge in mobile robotics, in C, C++, Java, Python or MATLAB programming, and in VRML97 (Virtual Reality Modeling Language).

-Webots 8 features a new layout of the user interface with many facilities integrated, such as a source code editor, motion editor, etc.
+Webots {{ webots.version.major }} features a new layout of the user interface with many facilities integrated, such as a source code editor, motion editor, etc.

-We hope that you will enjoy working with Webots 8.
+We hope that you will enjoy working with Webots {{ webots.version.major }}.